tonybarr1611/2024-02-IC4302/Tarea Corta 1/README.md

 ## Data Loading Scripts:

 Each table in the database is loaded with historical data through CSV files that contain information about Formula 1.
-The LOAD DATA INFILE commands are used to import the data into the tables, allowing for a database with ready-to-query information.

 ## Gatling